 A Pro’s Top Beauty and Home Picks

 When then fashion publicist Jenna Coviello made the switch to clean beauty six years ago, the results blew her away.
-“I knew I was doing something good for myself, not exposing myself to all the gross stuff—all the toxins allowed in conventional beauty products,” she says.
+“I knew I was doing something good for myself,” she says.
 “But I didn’t expect the effects on my skin.”
 Coviello, who’s prone to breakouts, says her skin cleared significantly.
 “But also, that glow-from-within thing is real,” she says.
 “Even if I get a spot once in a while, my skin looks so much better overall that it matters a lot less.”

 As she began shifting gears career-wise in 2015, Coviello worked for CAP Beauty in the West Village, where she took a deeper dive into nontoxic.
 “I learned so much about all the incredible clean products out there, and I also discovered I really love to help people,” she says.
 So she founded Take Good Care, a personalized “clean swap” service for home and beauty.